formio/help.form.io/_paragraphs/userguide/actions/action-webhook.md

 slug: action-webhook
 weight: 40
 ---
 The Webhook action allows you to integrate form submissions into your custom application, by providing a means to call your external API with the form submission data in real time.
+In order for the Webhook action to function properly, make sure the API endpoint can be accessed publicly.

+Webhooks can not be performed within the "Form Editor".
+However, you can see the action take place within the Preview section of your Project.

 ![](/assets/img/action-webhook.png)